quii/learn-go-with-tests/databases.md

 Let's think for a minute about the direction we want to take.
 Just like we did with the `Migrate` function, we want to create package level functions whose behavior we want to control and validate, that in turn call the much simpler method implemented by the `Storer` interface.
 If you analyze the `ApplyMigration` method of both the `PostgreSQLStore` and the `SpyStore`, you'll notice that they are "dumb", in the sense that they only call their underlying storage engines.
 The _behavior_ that we wanted was enforced via the `Migrate` function.

 This keeps our package _extendible_.
-With this structure, if a consumer of our `package`'s API wanted to use a different storage method, say, a `NoSQL` database, `AWS S3` file storage or simply a different database (like `MySQL`), they could do so by creating their storage object and having it implement our `Storer` interface, then they can simply plug it into our package level functions (like `Migrate`) and trust they will work (as the _behavior_ is still the same).
+With this structure, if a consumer of our `package`'s API wanted to use a different storage method, say, a `NoSQL` database, `AWS S3` file storage or simply a different database (like `MySQL`), they could do so by creating their storage object and having it implement our `Storer` interface, then they can simply plug it into our package level functions like `Migrate` and trust they will work, as the _behavior_ is still the same.

 The `go` standard library is full useful interfaces like this.
 A couple of excellent examples are the `encoding/json` package [`Marshaler`](https://golang.org/pkg/encoding/json/#Marshaler) and [`Unmarshaler`](https://golang.org/pkg/encoding/json/#Unmarshaler) interfaces.
 The `Go` development team has ensured these interfaces are implemented by all standard types, but if you want a certain behavior for a custom type, simply have your custom type implement these interfaces and `JSON` encoding will work.

 With this mindset, we should aim to write functions to `Create`, `Retrieve`, `Update`, `Delete` and `List` books, with those same names.
-These verbs will perform all kinds of validation, and, if they pass, then call the `Storer` methods by the same (or similar) name.
+These verbs will perform all kinds of validation, and, if they pass, then call the `Storer` methods by the same, or similar, name.

 In the `SQL` migration, We created a table called `books`, with columns called `id`, `title` and `author`.
 Let`s create a struct to hold these objects before we get into testing.